MabbottLab/MEGneto/ConfigParams.md

                       <summary>Cutoff</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Specifies frequency at which to cut off the signal
+                      Meaning: Specifies frequency at which to cut off the signal (e.g. 30)
                     </details>
                   </li>
                   <!--CLEANING OPTIONS.ARTIFACT.MUSCLE.TRLPADDING-->